edinburghhacklab/dali-pcb/README.rst

 Schematics
 ----------

-Power for the DALI bus is optional and can be connected by populating the 0Ω resistors.
+Power for the DALI bus is optional and can be connected using the solder jumper bridges.

 .. image:: render/Root-sch.svg
    :alt: Root schematic